robOcity/ai-course/topic-2-playing-adversarial-games.md

-# Week 3 - Playing Adversarial Games
+# Topic 2: Playing Adversarial Games

 1. **Motivation:**  How can we apply the concepts of search to playing games against an opponent?
 Building a search tree to represent the state of play, we will learn how to apply the minimax search algorithm to find optimal moves.
 By pruning the search tree, alpha-beta search is both optimal and efficient.
 Estimating the probability of different actions allows these algorithms to be extended to games of chance.